substantiv

 verb

-cause (a plastic object) to assume a crooked or angular form"bend the rod"
+cause (a plastic object) to assume a crooked or angular form

 "twist the dough into a braid"